 For demolition without or before construction: If you’re not replacing the building, or plan to get your building permit later, you must apply for a demolition permit and submit drawings.

 Our land use code has special rules for demolition of housing.
-In some cases, you need a permit to build a new building before we can give you a permit to demolish housing.
+In some cases, we won't issue your demolition permit until we have issued your building permit.
 If you’d like to deconstruct your building instead of demolishing it, you may be able to get a deconstruction permit before the building permit is issued.

 The fee for a demolition permit is the base fee per the current fee schedule, plus any additional review fees.
 You may need to pay additional hourly review fees if the disturbed ground area exceeds 750 square feet or deep cuts in the soil or shoring are needed.
 You pay 75 percent of your fees when you submit your plans.
 You pay the remaining fees when you pick up your permit.

 The total time it takes to get your permit depends on how complex your project is and how many corrections you need to make on your plans.
 We try to finish initial review of simple permit applications in 2-3 weeks (8 weeks for complex projects) from when you pay or intake fees.
 You will need to schedule an intake appointment after your screening has been approved.
 (See next available appointment times.)

 If your plans require corrections, we recommend planning for 4 weeks per correction cycle (2 weeks for you to respond to corrections and 2 weeks for us to review the changes).
 The average project involves 2 correction cycles.
 Our final review usually takes one week.

 If you have a small demolition project or are demolishing the interior only, you may be able to get a subject-to-field-inspection permit, which is issued on the same day that you apply.

 Get your property information.
 Find property information to help you plan your project.